Author Information

 • Share:

-Book List in Order: 25 titles
+Books in Order: 30 titles

 • Renowned illustrator Gregory Christie joins the Scholastic Press list with this empowering story about an African-American community who builds their own school.